 Speeding Up Your Website

-While there are many aspects to speeding up pages, here are four key things to look at to improve page load time.
+While there are many aspects to speeding up pages, here are key factors to examine to improve page load time.
 Web Site Speed is critical now with the release and requirements for Core Web Vitals.

 Getting your site faster isn’t an easy task especially regarding Web Vitals.
 It can take a few weeks of testing over and over to find just the right balance for your site.
 In some cases, it can take months to overcome website speed issues.